 The human ear is about 35mm long and terminates at the eardrum.
 Even the longest earplugs in the market aren’t this long.

-When you are inserting earplugs into the ear, it’s common to have a sensitive or tickling sensation, but you shouldn’t confuse this with damage to the eardrum.
+When you insert earplugs into the ear, it’s common to have a sensitive or tickling sensation, but you shouldn’t confuse this with damage to the eardrum.

 There is no way you can destroy your eardrum as a result of wearing earplugs.
 In fact, you will be at more risk of destroying it when you don’t wear the pieces.

-Some people will refrain from wearing noise protection devices as they feel that they won’t be able to hear the machine noise and alarms.
+Some people will refrain from wearing noise protection devices as they feel that they won’t hear the machine noise and alarms.

 You should note that hearing protection devices are designed to allow you to hear the surroundings unless you are wearing pieces that are more than you need.